 All students in ECE complete a primary major in Education with a secondary major in a Liberal Arts, Social Sciences or Science field.
 Students apply to ECE upon completion of the prerequisites generally in the spring of their sophomore year.
-Advising for pre-majors is available through the Education Licensure Office (email@example.com or 413-545-2701).
+Advising for pre-majors is available through the Undergraduate Advising & Educator Licensure Office (email@example.com or 413-545-2701).

-Admission to the Education major is competitive.
 Students apply by February 15 of their sophomore year.
-Completion of HUMDEV 270, Math 113, and Math 114 (with a minimum grade of B in all prerequisite courses), passing scores on the Communication and Literacy Skills portion of the Massachusetts Tests for Educator Licensure (MTEL), and a minimum GPA of 2.75 are required to apply.
+Completion of HUMDEV 270, Math 113, and Math 114 (with a minimum grade of B in all prerequisite courses), passing scores on the Communication and Literacy Skills portion of the Massachusetts Tests for Educator Licensure (MTEL), and a minimum GPA of 3.0 are required to apply.
 Criteria for admission include cumulative GPA, completion of prerequisites and strength of the personal statement.
-Students interested in ECE should seek advising through the Educator Information Office [EIO], 121 Furcolo Hall in their freshman year.
-Students interested in the Education major should seek advising through the Educator Licensure Office (firstname.lastname@example.org or 413-545-2701) in their freshman year.
+Students interested in the Education major should seek advising through the Undergraduate Advising & Educator Licensure Office (firstname.lastname@example.org or 413-545-2701) in their freshman year.
 Application materials are available through this office.